TERMS & CONDITIONS OF USE

 6.1 The price of the Subscriptions is those set out on the Platform at the date of the Order or such other price as we may agree in writing.

-6.5 Prices and charges include VAT at the rate applicable at the time of the Order.
+6.4 Prices and charges will be invoiced with VAT at the rate applicable at the time of the Order.

-6.9 All Subscription Fees must be taken through the Platform.
+6.5 All Monthly and pay-as-you-go Subscription Fees are taken through the Platform.
 We process payments using Stripe, which are subject to the Stripe terms and conditions, incorporated into these Terms by reference.

 7. Term and Termination

-7.1 Subscriptions commence on the date that you receive the Order Confirmation and endure for the chosen period, renewing automatically unless terminated by you or us for a length of time equal to the initial period.
+7.1 Subscriptions commence on the date that you receive the Order Confirmation on the platform or your subscription has agreed to start when paying by invoice.
+The subscriptions done on the platform last for the chosen period, renewing automatically unless terminated by you or us for a length of time equal to the initial period.

-7.2 You may terminate your Subscription by contacting whatimpact.
+7.3 You may terminate your monthly Subscription on whatimpact dashboard.
 Your Subscription will then end on the subsequent renewal date.

 8. Cancellation or Revocation of Grants

 If a Supporter wishes to cancel or revoke a Grant, they must contact both whatimpact and the Recipient without delay.
-However, please note that in either case, Successful Grant Fees shall be non-refundable.
 In addition, all records of Grants shall be erased from the Platform and Subscription Fees shall remain unchanged.

 9. Recipient Obligations